 John here.
 The first time I ever tried boiled peanuts was in Georgia at this real nice spot called Fred’s Famous Peanuts.
 The thing that impressed me was how full of flavor they were!
 It’s that low boil/all day simmer that does it.
 As the heat releases from the nut, it draws in more of that flavorful liquid and pretty much self-marinates.
 In that process, the nut just sucks up all that boiling liquid like a sponge.
 It’s going to taste like whatever you put in it and it’s going to keep the peanuts from drying up.

-We decided to do a fairly basic pumpkin beer boil, but here’s some variations you might want to try – you could make them heartier by adding molasses (for a really deep and rich flavor) or you could put a little bit of Guinness in with the pumpkin (it’s strong so not a lot, but just a little to give it a layer of flavor).
-You could put a little citrus in it if you’d like or something fall-y like anise.
-Even rosemary would open up a new herbaceous flavor combo.
+Because it’s fall, we recently decided to do a fairly basic pumpkin beer boil for an at-home batch — but you could make them heartier by adding molasses (for a really deep and rich flavor) or you could put a little bit of Guinness in with the pumpkin (it’s strong so not a lot, but just a little to give it a layer of flavor).
+You could also put a little citrus in it if you’d like or something fall-y like anise.

 - 2 lb bag of raw peanuts

 - 2 tsp cinnamon